Putin hosts Belarus leader for further economic talks

 Lukashenko is looking for alternative supply sources, and last month Belarus purchased a shipment of crude from Norway.
 On Tuesday, Belarusian officials discussed possible future oil supplies via neighboring Lithuania.

-Observers noted, however, that Belarus’ Soviet-style economy depends on cheap Russian energy and can’t afford oil imports at world prices.
+However, observers noted that Belarus’ Soviet-style economy depends on cheap Russian energy and can’t afford oil imports at world prices.

 Earlier this week, Lukashenko boasted about warming ties with the United States in an apparent bid to win concessions from Russia.
 He claimed his weekend meeting with U.S. Secretary of State Mike Pompeo vexed Moscow.

-Pompeo, the first U.S. Secretary of State to visit Belarus in 26 years, said the U.S. could provide Belarus with 100% of its oil and gas needs and noted that it wants to help Belarus uphold its sovereignty.
+Pompeo, the first U.S. secretary of state to visit Belarus in 26 years, said the United States could provide Belarus with 100% of its oil and gas needs and noted that it wants to help Belarus uphold its sovereignty.

-Lukashenko, who has been dubbed “Europe’s last dictator” in the past, has ruled Belarus for more than a quarter century, stifling dissent and extending his rule through votes the West has dismissed as flawed.
-But he has increasingly reached out to the West in recent years amid tensions with Russia, and the U.S. and the European Union have lifted some of their sanctions as Belarus freed political prisoners.
+Lukashenko, who in the past was dubbed “Europe’s last dictator,” has ruled Belarus for more than a quarter of a century, stifling dissent and extending his rule through votes the West has dismissed as flawed.

+But he has increasingly reached out to the West in recent years amid tensions with Russia.
+The U.S. and the European Union have lifted some of their sanctions as Belarus freed political prisoners.

 Lukashenko has bristled at the Kremlin pressure, charging that some Russian officials want to push Belarus into surrendering its sovereignty.